TopTenAIAgents.co.uk Logo TopTenAIAgents

 AI Application: Predictive resource planning identified capacity crunches 8 weeks in advance, allowing strategic freelancer engagement.
 AI-powered task routing ensured the right designer was matched to each campaign based on style expertise.

-Result: 25% improvement in resource utilization and ability to handle 30% more campaigns without increasing headcount.
+Result: 25% improvement in resource utilisation and ability to handle 30% more campaigns without increasing headcount.

 Case Study: The Back Room (Monday.com)